 Transit Score® Methodology

-Transit Score is a patent-pending measure of how well a location is served by public transit on a scale from 0 to 100.
+Transit Score is a patented measure of how well a location is served by public transit on a scale from 0 to 100.

 World-class public transportation.

 Many nearby public transportation options.

 A few nearby public transportation options.

 It is possible to get on a bus.

 The Transit Score algorithm calculates a score for a specific point by summing the relative "usefulness" of nearby routes.
 We define usefulness as the distance to the nearest stop on the route, the frequency of the route, and type of route.

 Transit Score works in any city where the transit agencies publish data in the GTFS format.
 The list of cities where we have Transit Score is available in this spreadsheet or you can view the cities on a map.

 If you'd like to use Transit Score in your work, see our research and data services.